janniks/toggl-unattended-programming-test/README.md

-# ⏰ Toggl Backend Unattended Programming Test
+# Toggl Backend Unattended Programming Test

 _March 6th 2020_

 This an initial project as part of a job interview at toggl.
 The test consists of a simple API backend to be written in [Go](https://golang.org/).
 The original specification can be found at [`spec.pdf`](./spec.pdf).

+> ♣️♦️
+> The goal of the programming test is to create an API that can create decks of playing cards.
+> Those decks of cards can be requested and viewed.
+> Additionally, cards can be drawn from a deck - removing the card from it leaving less remaining cards in the deck.
+> ♠️♥️

 ## Run 🚀